Anawalt Logo

 The seeds, or arils, of a pomegranate.

-FAQs: Growing Pomegranates
+FAQs: Growing Pomegranate Trees

 Q: How often should I water my pomegranate tree?